 Estrogen Deficiency Symptoms

-- Hot flashes
+- Hot flashes and night sweats

 - Weight gain

 Complications of Estrogen Deficiency